-As shown above in Table 3, about 18,100 acre-feet of water supply is used for groundwater recharge activities, which includes groundwater recharge to the underlying Livermore Valley Groundwater Basin (4,100 AFY), storage in the SWP system as carryover2 in San Luis Reservoir (14,000 AFY), storage in groundwater banks in Kern County, and storage of local water in Lake Del Valle.
+As shown above in Table 3, about 18,100 acre-feet of water supply is used for groundwater recharge activities, which includes groundwater recharge to the underlying Livermore Valley Groundwater Basin (4,100 AFY), storage in the SWP system as carryover in San Luis Reservoir (14,000 AFY), storage in groundwater banks in Kern County, and storage of local water in Lake Del Valle.
 The table above indicates that approximately 5,600 acre-feet of water supply is used for agricultural irrigation.
-The project site is designated and zoned for agriculture, as shown on Figure 4, and the water demand projections shown in Table 4. account for agricultural uses within Zone 7's service territory, which includes agricultural use of the project site.
-Because solar energy development is generally less water intensive that agriculture, the water demands forecast for agriculture on the project site are likely greater that the actual water demands associated with the project's solar energy development.
+The project site is designated and zoned for agriculture, as shown on Figure 4, and the water demand projections shown in Table 3 account for agricultural uses within Zone 7's service territory, which includes agricultural use of the project site.
+The main crop grown in Alameda County is wine grapes; other dominant crops include fruits and nuts such as olives, pistachios, walnuts, and persimmons (Alameda County 2019).
+The region is also home to cattle ranches owned and operated for generations by local families (Alameda County 2019).
+Wine grapes in hot and dry climates have been reported to need as much as eight to ten gallons of water per day per vine (University of

-2 "Carryover" refers to the right to an unused portion of an annual Production Right or a right to Imported Water Return Flows in a year after the year in which the right was originally available.
+&lt;sup>2 "Carryover" refers to the right to an unused portion of an annual Production Right or a right to Imported Water Return Flows in a year after the year in which the right was originally available.